LeeroyGroup/javascript-interview-exercises/README.md

 Last but not least, some guidelines.

 - You should fork the main repository and create a separate branch (named accordingly) to each of the exercises.
-- You should implement all exercises (except number 5) in vanilla javascript without the help of any third party libraries.
+- You should implement all exercises (except number 5 and 6) in vanilla javascript without the help of any third party libraries.

 With that said; good luck!